Johnny Kidd & the Pirates: Post-Kidd – The Pirates

-Another set of Pirates, with Joe Moretti (guitar), and re-uniting original Pirates, Brian Gregg (bass) and Clem Cattini (drums), has also played occasional gigs in recent years.
+Another set of Pirates, with Joe Moretti (guitar), and re-uniting original Pirates Brian Gregg (bass) and Clem Cattini (drums), has also played occasional gigs in recent years.
 Moretti played on "Shakin' All Over" and its follow-up "Restless".
-However, in this Pirates line-up it is Joe Moretti's son, also called Joe Moretti, on guitar.
+However, this Pirates line-up has Joe Moretti's son, also called Joe Moretti, on guitar.

 Legacy

 The B-side of Johnny Kidd & the Pirates' 1964 single "Always and Ever" was a cover of "Dr Feelgood" by the American blues pianist and singer Willie Perryman (also known as "Piano Red"), who recorded the song as "Dr Feelgood & the Interns".
 The name of the song is slang for heroin.
 The band Dr. Feelgood took their name from the Johnny Kidd & the Pirates recording.